gh0stintheshe11/LeetCode-Solutions/README.md

    ```

 > [!IMPORTANT]\
-> Solver uses OpenAI's GPT-4 model to generate solutions so you need to set up your OpenAI API key in the .env file.
+> Solver uses OpenAI's GPT-4o model to generate solutions so you need to set up your OpenAI API key in the ```.env``` file.
 Alternatively, you can modify the code to use any model you want.

 > [!IMPORTANT]\
-> Both Solver and Retriver use the github login method to login to LeetCode so you need to set up your github login credentials in the .env file.
+> Both Solver and Retriver use the github login method to login to LeetCode so you need to set up your github login credentials in the ```.env``` file.

 ### [Solver](#solver)